home |

 ![]() ![]() ![]() ![]() ![]() ![]() ![]() |

-Information Pages My Shadow Cruiser Fun Finder Modification Pages with Photos My Campsite Photo Galleries I was very, very lucky to have grown up with parents who loved camping.
+My Fun Finder X160WB Prototype My Fun Finder X160WB Modifications My Shadow Cruiser Fun Finder T-160 Information Pages My Shadow Cruiser Fun Finder T-160 Modification Pages with Photos My Campsite Photo Galleries Updated 03.13.12 I was very, very lucky to have grown up with parents who loved camping.
 They started out with a tent when I was just a few years old and quickly moved up to an Apache tent camper, then a Coleman popup, then an Eco "Egg" trailer, and back to a Coachmen popup before I moved away from home.
 I camped with them just once in their next RV, a Holiday travel trailer.
 What is really interesting is that their very next trailer, a Sport King, was the same size as the current Fun Finder travel trailer we now have (coincidence?).
 Over my childhood and teenage years, we made many, many happy memories and family bonding experiences both traveling across the U.S. camping, sightseeing, and visiting relatives, as well as doing numerous weekend camping trips to the Ozark lakes that were only an hour away from where we lived.
 I always knew that I wanted to provide the same experiences for my own family.
 In April, 2000, we purchased our first RV, a Coleman popup.
 While I figured the kids would love camping (fortunately, they did right off the bat!), once I confirmed my wife was firmly on-board (she didn't grow up camping like I did), we moved up to a small Fun Finder travel trailer and shortly thereafter a 4WD Suburban so we could camp, travel, sightsee, and visit relatives year-round, regardless of weather or destination accommodations.
-With our Fun Finder, we are fully self-contained: toilet, shower, stove, sink, refrigerator, food and utensil storage, supplies and cargo storage, wardrobe closet and clothing/linen storage, roomy family dinette, couch, bunks, and an overlong queen-size master dinette bed.
-My favorite proclamation is, "No matter where we go, our motel room is always just 4 feet behind us!"
-"You all look like happy campers to me.
-Happy campers you are, happy campers you have been, and, as far as I am concerned, happy campers you will always be." -- Dan Quayle |
+With our new Fun Finder, we were fully self-contained with a toilet, shower, stove, sink, refrigerator, food and utensil storage, supplies and cargo storage, wardrobe closet and clothing/linen storage, roomy family dinette, couch, bunks, and an overlong queen-size master dinette bed.
+On May 22, 2008, our beloved Fun Finder was

 ![]() ![]() |